dombarter/polygon-map-cells/README.md

 var cells = Cells(options);
 ```

-Max Radius and Arc Length are measured in metres.
+Max Radius is measured in km and arcLength in metres.
+Set Arc Length to "auto" for an auto density adjustment